jeremyButtler/alnSeq/README.md

 # Use

-AlnSeq runs a memory efficient (O(n \* m / 4)), but not
+AlnSeq uses a Smith Waterman and Needleman Wunsch alignment that runs with a memory usage of (O(n \* m / 4)).
-  speed efficient Smith Waterman and Needleman Wunsch alignment.
-It can not do matrix scanning, but does allow for multiple local alignments to be output from a single alignment.
+  However, it is less speed efficient than a traditional Smith Waterman and Needleman Wunsch alignment.
+It can not do matrix scanning, but will allow for multiple local alignments to be output from a single alignment.

 One thing I should add.
 I am not well read on the alignment literature, so I have no idea if some one has already